Favodar/Self-Learning-Cars-2D/README.md

 # Self-Learning-Cars-2D
 A toy environment for reinforcement learning (a goal-oriented machine learning technique).
-In the single-agent version, a car is given the task of driving to a randomly assigned target.
+In the single-agent version, a "car" is given the task of driving to a randomly assigned target.
 In the multi-agent version, one car chases and the other car tries to escape.

 <img src="Pictures/cars1.gif" alt="drawing" width="300"/>
 <img src="Pictures/cars2.gif" alt="drawing" width="300"/>